carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 other mitigations.
 The language's design should incentivize safe programming, although it will not be required.

-When writing code, Carbon developers should expect to receive safety without explicit safety annotations.
+When writing code, Carbon developers should expect to receive some safety without explicit safety annotations.
 However, safety annotations are expected to support opting in to additional safety checks, tuning safety behaviors, and adjusting edge-case performance characteristics.

 Carbon will favor compile-time safety checks because catching issues early will make applications more reliable.
-Runtime checks will be enabled where safety cannot be proven at compile-time.
-Performance concerns make it likely that runtime checks will be probabilistic and thus hardening rather than guaranteed safety.
+However, the comprehensiveness of compile-time safety will be limited because Carbon won't require redesigning code to take advantage of them.
+Runtime checks, either error detection or safety hardening, will be enabled where safety cannot be proven at compile-time.
 Over time, this hybrid approach to safety checks should evolve to provide a similar level of safety to a statically checked language such as Rust.

 Performance (including speed, binary size, and memory size) concerns will lead to multiple build modes: